Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 - Rolling, swinging and lifting up and down in a blanket stimulates the vestibular system in the different planes of movement – forward and backward, side to side and up and down.

-- Click here to watch our highly recommended free BabyROO video: Your Babies Balance: When, Why and How.
+- Click here to access our highly recommended BabyROO video: Your Babies Balance: When, Why and How.
 Below is a preview.

 - Toddlers’ brains are at a stage of development that literally demand vestibular stimulation.
 They love rolling over and over, bouncing on the couch or climbing up whatever is available.
 Even running up and down a grassy slope stimulates the vestibular system, with balance skills more accurately honed with each attempt.
 Jumping up and down on the trampoline, tipping upside down, spinning around and swinging backward and forward, all move the body through different planes of movement and in response to gravity, helping to develop muscle tone, coordination and posture.